WID / IED Compliant Waste Wood Biomass Boiler

 Category of a waste wood boiler

 The first thing to consider before anything else, is to categorise the type of waste that you have, this will then determine the regulations.
-For example, Horse waste will come under the WID / IED regulations, whereas waste pallet wood produced as a by-product of the manufacturing process will be classed as A/B grade wood waste and can then be burnt in a standard boiler under a simple U4 exemption from the Environment agency.
+For example, Horse waste will come under the WID / IED regulations, whereas waste pallet wood produced as a by-product of the manufacturing process will be classed as A/B grade wood waste and can then be burnt in a standard boiler under a simple U4 exemption from the Environment agency or under a part B permit.
 At the bottom of this document is the government guidance on how to define the waste.
 I would however recommend contacting an expert in the field to help you to define your specific waste.

 Boiler specifics, Equipment and costs

-Once the fuel has been categorised the boiler and equipment can be specified for the requirements need for any given site.
+Once the fuel has been categorised the boiler and equipment can be specified for the requirements needed for any given site.

 Below is a list of items that can form part of a biomass system.
 These items can vary by a huge amount depending on the type of boiler required, for example a standard boiler burning “A” grade wood waste would not require any flue monitoring equipment, whereas a boiler under a part B permit may require £30,000 pounds worth of monitoring equipment and a boiler that is WID/IED compliant may require £130,000 Pounds worth of constant flue monitoring equipment.
 It is therefore very important to correctly define your waste!!!